-Our non-equity incentive arrangement (described below) provides for no payout to executive officers unless a specified portion of the target is achieved and allows for a significantly increased payout if the target is exceeded.
+Our non-equity incentive compensation arrangements (described below) provide for no payout to executive officers unless a specified portion of the target is achieved and allows for a significantly increased payout if the target is exceeded.
 The cash incentive payments are determined and paid following the completion of our annual audit.

-For fiscal 2023, the Compensation Committee designated financial performance goals, including a corporate pre-tax income performance measure and, for each named executive officer in charge of a business unit (which in fiscal 2023 included only our Vice President - Industrial), an operational measure of business unit profitability, as well as objectives for determining whether a cash incentive payment would be paid under the arrangement and in what amount
+For fiscal 2024, the Compensation Committee designated financial performance goals, including a corporate pre-tax income performance measure and, for each named executive officer in charge of a business unit (which in fiscal 2024 included only Mr. Lange, our Vice President - Water Treatment), an operational measure of business unit profitability.

-The annual cash incentive payment opportunities for our named executive officers were based on the following percentages of base salary for fiscal 2023:
+The annual cash incentive payment opportunities for our named executive officers were based on the following percentages of base salary for fiscal 2024:

-Position Threshold Annual Cash Incentive Payment Target Annual Cash Incentive Payment Maximum Annual Cash Incentive Payment

-Chief Executive Officer 50 % 100 % 200 %

-Chief Financial Officer 37.5 % 75 % 150 %

-Vice President - Operations 20 % 40 % 80 %

-General Counsel 20 % 40 % 80 %

-Vice President - Industrial 20 % 40 % 80 %
+Position Threshold Annual Cash Incentive Payment Target Annual Cash Incentive Payment Maximum Annual Cash Incentive Payment Patrick H. Hawkins, Chief Executive Officer 50 % 100 % 200 % Jeffrey P. Oldenkamp, Chief Financial Officer 37.5 % 75 % 150 % Drew M. Grahek, Vice President - Operations 20 % 40 % 80 % Richard G. Erstad, General Counsel 20 % 40 % 80 % Douglas A. Lange, Vice President - Water Treatment 20 % 40 % 80 %

-The Compensation Committee established the payment opportunities for each of the named executive officers based on the relative scope of his responsibilities and resulting ability to impact the company's performance.
+The Compensation Committee established the payment opportunities for each of the named executive officers based on the relative scope of such named executive officer's responsibilities and resulting ability to impact the company's performance.

-The Compensation Committee determined that 100% of the annual cash incentive payment opportunities for our Chief Executive Officer, Chief Financial Officer, General Counsel and Vice President - Operations for fiscal 2023 should be based upon corporate performance against the pre-tax income goal to reflect their significant company-wide responsibilities and resulting ability to impact the overall success of the company.
+The Compensation Committee determined that 100% of the annual cash incentive payment opportunities for each of our named executive officers (other than Mr. Lange) for fiscal 2024 should be based upon corporate performance against the pre-tax income goal to reflect their significant company-wide responsibilities and resulting ability to impact the overall success of the company.

-The Compensation Committee determined that 50% of the annual cash incentive payment opportunity for our Vice President - Industrial for fiscal 2023 should be based upon company-wide performance and 50% should be based upon the profitability of his business unit to reflect his dual roles as leader of his business unit and as a member of the company's overall executive management team.
+The Compensation Committee determined that 50% of the annual cash incentive payment opportunity for Mr. Lange for fiscal 2024 should be based upon corporate performance against the pre-tax income goal and 50% should be based upon the profitability of his business unit to reflect his dual roles as leader of his business unit and as a member of the company's overall executive management team.

 No annual cash incentive payments are made unless the threshold level of 80% of the respective target performance level is achieved.
-Performance between 80% and 100% of the respective target results in a payout on a sliding scale from 50% of the target level cash incentive payment for exactly achieving 80% of the performance target to 100% of the target level cash incentive payment for exactly achieving the respective target performance level (e.g., achieving 90% of the performance target will lead to a payout of 75% of the target level cash incentive payment).
-Performance between 100% and 120% of the respective target results in a payout on a sliding scale from 100% of the target level cash incentive payment for exactly meeting the performance target to 200% of the target level cash incentive payment for exceeding the performance target by 20% (e.g., achieving 105% of performance target will lead to a payout of 125% of the target level cash incentive payment).
+Performance between 80% and 100% of the respective target results in a payout on a sliding scale from 50% of the target level cash incentive payment for achieving exactly 80% of the performance target to 100% of the target level cash incentive payment for achieving exactly the respective target performance level (e.g., achieving 90% of the performance target will lead to a payout of 75% of the target level cash incentive payment).
+Performance between 100% and 120% of the respective target level results in a payout on a sliding scale from 100% of the target level cash incentive payment for exactly meeting the performance target to 200% of the target level cash incentive payment for exceeding the performance target by 20% (e.g., achieving 105% of performance target will lead to a payout of 125% of the target level cash incentive payment).
 Performance over 120% of the applicable performance target does not result in any additional annual cash incentive payment.